A fully funded, platform-driven bet on a first-in-class, redosable human ATG that could move Type 1 Diabetes beyond insulin—if 2027 data hits.

 Return Drivers: Acquisition premium and rapid clinical de-risking.

 The SAFEGUARD trial is successful but meets the primary endpoints more modestly (e.g., 25-30% C-peptide preservation).
-The company proceeds to Phase 3, achieves approval in 2030, and begins a standard commercial launch.

 Key Fundamentals: 2031 Revenue of $200 million.
-Peak sales potential remains at $2.0 billion.

 Valuation Assumption: Enterprise value is determined by a 6x Price/Sales multiple on projected revenue.